Finish build with 3 of these

 I prefer to start with Warding Totem as it is the strongest of the three trinkets before level 9.
 This trinket gives you some free map vision throughout the early game.
 You can use the first ward to defend your first buff by placing it on the other side of the wall of the buff you're starting at (usually in the bush near there).
 Later you can use the free minute of vision to give your laners some extra information about the movements of the enemy jungler.
 I generally hold onto this until level 9 or later, then swap it out for a Sweeping Lens.

-Sweeping Lens is much stronger than it's early-game counterpart, Sweeping Lens, as the cooldown is significantly lower.
+You should swap your Warding Totem for a Sweeping Lens around level 9, since the reduced lens cooldown makes it much more useful for denying vision than the upgraded duration from the totem.
 Vision denial typically falls to the support and the jungler as they usually roam a lot and try to establish most of the vision control on the map when your carries are farming.
 You can upgrade to Oracle's Lens to deal with stealth champions, otherwise get it later on when baron is more of a priority.
 The short duration true sight allows you to check for wards in a much wider area including multiple bushes.

 Ninja Tabi are amazing on fighters and tanks since they reduce a significant amount of damage taken in team fights by 10%.
 Against most team compositions, you will take a lot of damage from the enemy marksman and melee fighters which is largely mitigated by Ninja Tabi's passive.
 They're also very cheap compared to other boots.
-Be sure to pick up this item if you bought Spirit of the Ancient Golem, since you'll already have tenacity.
-If you bought Spirit of the Elder Lizard, only buy these boots against lots of physical damage champions and/or versus few threatening crowd control spells.
+Since I don't recommend getting tenacity from Spirit of the Ancient Golem, only pick up these boots if the enemy team's physical damage outweighs their number of significant crowd control spells.

 Randuin's Omen is my go-to armor item on Nocturne.
 The active and passive will both allow you to reach carries more easily without being kited, since you can slow their AS and MS. Overall it's a great survivability item for mid and late game, especially against dangerous AD carries, and is useful both for disruption when initiating/diving and peeling bruisers off of your carries.
 You can consider building it early if you are behind and the enemy team is comprised mostly of physical damage.